harshfire5/QuoteMaker/README.md

 # QuoteMaker
-It is an app that creates quote wallpapers.
+It is an interactive android app that helps in creating wallpapers with quotes.

-This is a practice app which I had made by applying all the concepts that I had learnt at that time.